ecabuk/docker-deluge-openconnect/README.md

 - [ ] Add support for port forwarding.
 - [ ] Add secondary local network option.
+- [ ] Add linux user support.
+(For new created files & to not run apps as root)
+- [ ] Add multiple server support.
+(Select a server from the list randomly)

 ## Inspired by
 - [binhex/arch-delugevpn](https://hub.docker.com/r/binhex/arch-delugevpn)